dietmarja/LLM-Elements/vector_db/readme_pinecone_01.md

 On the free Starter plan, user can create serverless indexes in the us-east-1 region of AWS only.
 The cloud and region cannot be changed after a serverless index is created.

-The code usage  falls within the scope of the free plan if only  basic operations like creating an index, upserting a small number of vectors, and running a few queries are performed .
+The code usage  remains within the scope of the free plan if only  basic operations like creating an index, upserting a small number of vectors, and running a few queries are performed.
 To get detailed information about your personal current usage and limits, you can check your Pinecone account dashboard.
-If you have any concerns about potential costs, it is always a good idea to monitor your usage and refer to Pinecone's pricing documentation.
+In case of concerns about potential costs, it is always a good idea to monitor the usage and refer to Pinecone's pricing documentation.

 ## Semantic Search
 The example spelled out in pinecone_01.ipynb shows how a vector database can be used for searching vectors similar to a query vector
 In a nutshell, the codes sets up a small vector database with 3D vectors, retrieves vectors similar to a query vector and illustrate the vectors in general and the query vector and similar vectors.
-While the example is simple, it does harness essential steps when working with Pinecone.
+While the example is simple and it deliberately does not relate to LLMs to focus on the essential steps when working with Pinecone.

 ## Mermaid Diagram
+Below is a diagram that illustrate how the code in pinecone_01.ipynb works.
+The code initializes Pinecone, deletes an existing index if found, and creates a new one.
+It then creates a DataFrame with vectors, upserts them into the Pinecone index, and checks the index stats.
+A query vector is defined, and the index is queried for similar vectors.
+The results are plotted in 3D, displaying original vectors, the query vector, and close vectors based on a defined similarity threshold.

 ```mermaid
 graph TD